junxit/us-congress-bills-111/metadata.md

 - 2010-05-24 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
 - 2010-05-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 6 (Roll no. 292). (text: CR H3718)
 - 2010-05-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 6 (Roll no. 292).(text: CR H3718)
+- 2010-05-25 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.